 In the newest Jurassic World movie, viewers were introduced to a total of ten new dinosaurs.
 Of those ten, two stand out as some of the main “antagonists,” although dinosaurs don’t really have bad intentions as we think of them.
 Therizinosaurus is probably one of the most interesting dinosaurs we’ve ever seen in the films, but was it even accurate in the film?
 Today, we are going to meet Therizinosaurus, Jurassic Park’s newest “nightmare predator.”

-If you have seen Jurassic World Dominion and don’t know which dinosaur Therizinosaurus was, we are here to help.
-Therizinosaurus is first seen when Claire (Bryce Dallas Howard) is ejected from the airplane and lands in the middle of the Biosyn Sanctuary, located in the middle of the Dolomite Mountains in Italy.
+Which dinosaur was Therizinosaurus?
+Jurassic World Dominion’s feathered antagonist is first seen when Claire (Bryce Dallas Howard) is ejected from the airplane and lands in the middle of the Biosyn Sanctuary, located in the middle of the Dolomite Mountains in Italy.
 As she is sitting in her airplane seat and is stuck, a mysterious shape begins to form behind her.
 As we are about to find out, this shape is Therizinosaurus.

 Fully revealed in the film, Therizinosaurus was a partially feathered dinosaur with massive claws, a sharp beak, and a body similar to a large raptor.
-Altogether, this image of Therizinosaurus is quite terrifying!
-With a quick slash, Therizinosaurus is able to kill deer with its razor-sharp claws without any problem.
-Additionally, the movie depicts it as quite territorial.
+Altogether, this image of the predator is quite terrifying!
+Viewers got to see deer fall to its razor-sharp claws in Jurassic World Dominion.
+Therizinosaurus was also depicted as being quite territorial.
 Once it realizes that Claire is in its space, it attempts to find and kill her.
 Only through hiding in a small pool was she able to escape with her life.
-In the final moment of that scene, we see Claire mere inches under the deadly-sharp beak of Therizinosaurus.
-If the movie is accurate, Therizinosaurus was truly a nightmare predator!
+In the final moment of that scene in Jurassic World Dominion, Therizinosaurus hovers close to Claire, its beak mere inches away.
+If the movie is accurate, the dinosaur was truly a nightmare predator!

-Although the depiction of Therizinosaurus in the movie was riveting, it was quite inaccurate.
-In real life, Therizinosaurus likely stood 13-16 feet tall and measured 30-33 feet from tip to tail, pretty close to what we see in the movie.
-Additionally, the film depicted it as a feathered dinosaur.
+In spite of the riveting scenes contained in Jurassic World, Therizinosaurus’ depiction was quite inaccurate.
+In real life, the dinosaur likely stood 13-16 feet tall and measured 30-33 feet from tip to tail, pretty close to what we see in the movie.
+Additionally, in Jurassic World, Therizinosaurus appears as a feathered dinosaur.
 Although scientists don’t have direct evidence that Therizinosaurus was feathered, it isn’t unreasonable to assume it had at least some feathered portions of its body.
 Aside from these two things (size and feathers), most of the remainder of Therizinosaurus is inaccurate.

 In real life, Therizinosaurus was a slow-moving herbivore that had long claws but only used them to pull leaves closer to its mouth.
 Its beak wasn’t designed to tear flesh but was instead used to process plant material.
 In all actuality, Therizinosaurus wasn’t a nightmare predator but was instead a scary-looking sloth-mimic that couldn’t have fought large carnivores, even if it wanted to.